• Skip to primary navigation

 It is the best plasma cutter for beginners and hobbyists.

 The Lotos LTP5000D is excellent for beginners.
 You do not need specialized training or tools before you can use this tool.
-Included in the package are a plasma torch, an air regulator, air hose connections, air hose, and a cable.
+Included in the package are a plasma torch, an air regulator, air hose connections, an air hose, and a cable.
 Click here to see the best price.

 Features